 Call us on (858) 523-9000 to start planning your vacation to Mara House or take a look at our itineraries to Maasai Mara and Southern Kenya

-Nomadic Encounters have three houses in the Mara North Conservation area and Mara House is one.
+Asilia have three houses in the Mara North Conservation area and Mara House is one of these.
 It is a relaxed, private house, situated in a remote part of the Maasai Mara Conservation area surrounded by exceptional wildlife and stunning views.
-Mara House has three large en-suite bedrooms and a large but cosy sitting room.
+Mara House has three large en-suite bedrooms and a large but cozy sitting room.
 It shares a swimming pool with Acacia House next door and lunch is often served by the pool.
 Mara House works fantastically for a family or group.

 Mara House comes fully staffed, including a chef, house manager and private safari guide.
 Activities include game drives, either by daylight or by spotlight to catch a glimpse of those elusive nocturnal species.
 Walking safaris with an armed scout are also available as well as visits to the Maasai villages nearby.
 As you are the only guests here, you have total flexibility on the duration of your game viewing and what you wish to do each day.

 Mara House is taken on an exclusive use basis and has three double rooms, all en-suite.
-The rooms decor is in lovely warm tones creating a very inviting and homely atmosphere.
+The rooms décor is in lovely warm tones creating a very inviting and homely atmosphere.
 The spacious indoor and outdoor living areas mean that guests are far from being confined to their room if they are in need of privacy and a bit of quiet time to relax.
 There is an option for a fourth room to be converted to a single bedroom.